electrode-io/livebundle/README.md

 ## Configuring LiveBundle CLI

-- Create a `livebundle.yaml` file in your top level React Native application directory.
+- To generate an initial good default config, you can run `livebundle init` command from your React Native application directory.
-- Add the desired LiveBundle configuration in this file.
-For reference, you can have a look to the [minimalistic `livebundle.yaml` configuration](https://github.com/electrode-io/react-native-livebundle/blob/master/example/livebundle.yaml) in the LiveBundle demo application.
-You can also refer to the [full sample configuration](./packages/livebundle/config/sample.yaml) part of this repository.

 *BLE Remark: Of course we will beef up the configuration documentation.
 It should be part of the website documentation anyway, not this README.
 Also we should have on near term a LiveBudle command to generate a basic starter livebundle.yaml configuration file*